praths71018/Hotel-Management-System/README.md

 6. **Chain of Responsibility Pattern**:
    - **Used In**: Request Handling
    - **Description**: Avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chains the receiving objects and passes the request along the chain until an object handles it.
-For example, handling different types of service requests in a hotel.
+For example, handling different service requests (Room Service, Laundry Service).
    - **Code Example**:
      ```java
      public abstract class ServiceHandler {